AlienceGG/Git-sublime/readme.md

 #README.MD
-A test for git project connected to Sublime text 2 git plugin
+A test for git project connected to Sublime text 2 push 5